duckies/cop4331c-form-submission-system/docs/STRUCTURE.md

 ## Controllers

-Controllers allow frontend to access the backend through API endpoints.
+Controllers allow the frontend to access the backend through API endpoints.
 They never directly interact with the database but instead the service layer for that entity.
 It can access multiple services if necessary.

 ```TypeScript
 @Controller('user')